daytonb/daytonb.github.io/_posts/2023-03-14-idm-tls-cert-san-entries.md

 We will use certmonger to manage the TLS certificates with SubjectAltName (SAN) entries  for the webservices which will be signed by the IdM certificate authority (CA).

+## Assumptions for This Example

 For the example steps below, we'll assume the following:
 * The host for the webservices is named `webservicehost.airgapped.example`
 * We want to get a TLS cert for the service `internalwebapp1.airgapped.example`
 * This example happened to be tested using an IdM server running on a Rocky Linux 8 with the webservices host running CentOS 7.

+## Actions to Implement the Solution

 1. Logged into the IdM web interface as an IdM admin, go to _Identity_ > _Services_ and click on _Add_.
 2. In the _Add service_ window that pops up: